 Welcome to the home page of the Spanish Network of the Institute of Translation and Interpreting (ITI).
-Our network comprises over 100 translators and interpreters who work into or out of Spanish, Basque, Catalan and Galician.
+Our network comprises around 150 translators and interpreters who work into or out of Spanish, Basque, Catalan and Galician.

 Most of us are based in the UK but we have members all over the Spanish-speaking world.